flecoqui/load-testing/README.md

 ```

 For the EventHubs with no public access load testing, you need also to define in the Load Testing Configuration file the subnetId of subnet the Load Testing service will be connected to.
 The line below has been added into the EventHubs with no public access Load Testing configuration file.
-The pipeline or the github action will automatically replace {subnetId} with the value of the subnetId.
+The pipeline or the GitHub action will automatically replace {subnetId} with the value of the subnetId.

 ```yml
         subnetId:  {subnetId}